Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 `Flask framework <https://flask.palletsprojects.com>`_.
 If you run it, you probably should become familiar with Flask.

+Normally, you would want to run the web server in production mode, with an HTTP server for the front end.
+Instructions for setting that up are in :ref:`web_install`.
+However, if you're just experimenting, the server can be run in development mode.

 Development Mode
 ================
-You can run the server in so-called "development mode".
 Because the server will run on a local network, the issues around security and scalability are less of a concern.
-However, I would still recommend that you run the server with some kind of a HTTP tier on port 80.
-Below you can find instructions on configuring lighthttpd do fulfill that role on a Raspberry Pi.

 For experimenting and development, you may just want to stick with development mode.
 To do that, first: